 So much of your healthcare training isn’t flexible.
 That’s why it is so important to take advantage of the parts that are and put them to work for you.

 By completing important education like your BLS, PALS, or ACLS certification online, you can fit your course around your own schedule.
 And, when the time comes, you can take this practice into your medical career by completing your ACLS recertification online, too.

 Dr. Robert Wachter, MD, chair of the Department of Medicine at the University of California, San Francisco School of Medicine, says, “The habits of mind one creates and nurtures during residency will pay dividends through a lifetime of practice … and also pave the way to continue learning throughout your professional lifetime.”

-ACLS Certification Institute by CareerCert specializes in online courses that give busy healthcare professionals the convenience of learning anytime, anywhere.
+ACLS Certification Institute specializes in online courses that give busy healthcare professionals the convenience of learning anytime, anywhere.
 More than 10,000 healthcare providers have used our program to sharpen their skills and build on the education they received during their residency.

 Our courses are designed to help you improve patient outcomes and are accredited by CAPCE as well as the ADA, AMA, and ANCC in joint providership with the Postgraduate Institute for Medicine (PIM).
 Learn more!